 The service is to act as a gateway to interventions to reduce the incidence of falls and fragility fractures to reduce subsequent A&E attendances, admissions for fracture, loss of independence and mortality.

 The service will be accessible 9:00am - 6:00pm Monday to Saturday, 52 weeks per year excluding bank holidays via a single point of access.
-Clinics will be set up locally within localities with good access to public transport & home visits when .
+Clinics will be set up locally within localities with good access to public transport & home visits when required.

 Falls & Bone Health Service Design